rodolfoamancio/LAMC/scripts/README.md

 # combine_summaries.py

 This script consolidates the result of each `summary.csv` result into a single table.
 It is necessary to run it on the folder where the files are stores, it will combine any file which matches the pattern `*summary.csv`.
 It requires a name for the output file.
+The script requires an argument `--output_name` for naming the combined file.
 Usage:
 ```
-$ python path/to/combine_summaries.py
+$ python path/to/combine_summaries.py --output_name=<output_name>
 ```

 # get_profiles results.py